 Having been trained in urology, reconstructive urology and plastic surgery allows Dr. Crane to understand the complex transformation from female to male from both the urologist and plastic surgeon’s perspective.

 Dr. Crane and Dr. Satterwhite strongly believes in a personalized approach in assisting their patients in achieving their surgical goals.
 Both doctors have complex one on one discussions with their patients regarding placement of incisions and resultant scarring in the pre-operative consultation.
-The doctors give all their postoperative patients their own, personal cell phone number should patients have any urgent questions during their stay in San Francisco.
+The doctors give all their postoperative patients their own, personal cell phone number should patients have any urgent questions during their stay in the San Francisco Bay Area.
 By not having to go through an answering service or another doctor on call, patients have reported extremely high satisfaction rates with their care and compassion.

 Patients may pursue a metoidioplasty (meta) or phalloplasty with or without urethral lengthening.
 Dr. Crane does perform his own vaginectomy, completely, and there is no drainage hole so the perineum is that of a male.